arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 | USB Standard       | USB 3.1 Gen 1 (5 Gb/s) |
 | Display over USB-C | DisplayPort            |

-By using a USB-C Dongle (adapter/hub) you can also leverage the following features:
+By using a USB-C dongle (adapter/hub) you can also leverage the following features:

 | Feature      | Description                                 |
 | ------------ | ------------------------------------------- |